MattSainsbury-Dale/FRKv2_src/README.md

 #### A note on long run times

 The MODIS study takes a few hours if `quick=FALSE`.
 This was unavoidable due to the nature of the study and the necessity to give each package every opportunity to perform well.
-In addition to the `quick=TRUE` option described above, one may reproduce the results from a subset of packages by editing the object `PACKAGES` in `scripts/MODIS_control.R`.
+In addition to the `quick = TRUE` option described above, one may easily reproduce the results from only a subset of packages by editing the object `PACKAGES` in `scripts/MODIS_control.R`.

 <!---
 ### Note to Windows users